PaulKinlan/paul.kinlan.me/content/en/2010-12-15-web-app-launcher-as-a-browser-action.markdown

 we ask the extension sub-sytem to get a list of all the apps and extension that the user has installed.
-Once the results are returned, we simply iterate through the list checking to see if it is an app (there is a handy property called &ldquo;isApp&rdquo;) and for each app we build a series of DOM objects and add them to the container.
+Once the results are returned, we simply iterate through the list checking to see if it is an app (there is a handy property called 'isApp') and for each app we build a series of DOM objects and add them to the container.
 That is it, nothing else&hellip;.. or is there?  (well there is a few extra enhancements and styling I have made, but it is all visible in the source)</p>